Meet the Artist . . .Feathersmith : Natalie Mitchell

 suncatchers, and other feathersmithed items.

-Below are a selection of previous feather art and a photo of
+Below are a selection of some of

 Natalie at work.
 You can select an original or get prints of